Ma Jiajue incident: Perpetrator

-Ma Jiajue (马加爵 (馬加爵, Mǎ Jiājué); 4 May 1981 – 17 June 2004) was born in Maer, a rural village in Binyang County, Nanning, Guangxi.
+Ma Jiajue (马加爵 (馬加爵, Mǎ Jiājué)), born 4 May 1981, was from Maer village, Binyang County, Guangxi.
 He had an older brother and two sisters.
 He attended Binzhou Middle School for junior high school, achieving good grades and winning second place in a physics competition.
 At Binyang Middle School for high school, his academic effort diminished and he was reported as withdrawn.

 In November 1999 he ran away from home out of fear that he would not be able to pass the gaokao college entrance exam.
 He was discovered by police in Guigang in eastern Guangxi after his school reported his disappearance, and received a disciplinary punishment upon his return.
 After passing his gaokao, Ma, the pride of his family, was given his family's meager savings; he enrolled in Yunnan University in September 2000.

 All five hailed from financially disadvantaged farming families and were studying biochemistry in the same class at Yunnan University's School of Life Sciences.
 The group were considered good friends and spent most of their free time together.
+Shao, Tang, and Gong were known for being social while Yang and Ma were considered introverts.
+Other students recalled that Ma and Shao were prone to having disagreements during casual arguments, which never led to lasting tension.

 Motive

-In his confession, Ma claimed that several days before the murders, he, Shao Ruijie, and several other classmates had played a game of cards.
+In his confession, Ma claimed that on 10 February, several days before the murders, he, Shao Ruijie, and several other classmates had played a game of cards.
 Ma stated that Shao had accused him of cheating, calling him a "bad person" and remarking "No wonder Gong Bo didn't invite you to his birthday party".
 Ma considered Shao his best friend and immediately plotted his murder.
 Ma also decided to kill Gong Bo based on Shao's comment, as well as Tang Xueli, seeing the third roommate as a potential obstacle.
 Ma also said that the later victims had bullied him regarding his plans for the Chinese New Year holiday, as his work kept Ma from having much leisure.

 In an episode of Behind the Headlines with Wen Tao, aired on the night of 1 October 2013, criminal psychologist Li Meijin said that Shao had revealed Ma's secret habit of soliciting sex workers and that this was the actual reason behind the murders.